 Preheat your oven to 375 degrees.
 Wash the sweet potato and poke a few holes in it with a fork.
 Wrap in foil and bake for 45-50 minutes until soft.
 Let cool and slice in half and scoop out one cup.
 [Note: I often bake the sweet potato the day before I plan the make the muffins.]

 Combine the oil, egg, milk and vanilla with the syrup or brown sugar.
 Combine remaining dry ingredients in a separate large bowl.
 Pour wet mixture over dry and stir until just combined.
 Spoon into lined or greased muffin tins.
 (I grease mine with coconut oil or non-stick spray.)
-Bake at 375 degrees for 18 minutes.
+Bake at 375 degrees for 20-22 minutes until golden brown.

 Delicious with butter or nut butter for breakfast.
 Or drizzled with honey for dessert.